-South Queensferry’s High Street
+Explore South Queensferry’s High Street

-Amazing view of Forth Bridge from Ferry Glen
+Enjoy an amazing view of Forth Bridge from Ferry Glen

-The Forth Bridges, including Forth Bridge (UNESCO World Heritage Site), Queensferry Crossing and Forth Road Bridge are considered not only as distinctive landmarks of South Queensferry but also as modern symbols of Scotland.
+The Forth Bridges, including Forth Bridge (UNESCO World Heritage Site), Queensferry Crossing, and Forth Road Bridge are considered not only distinctive landmarks of South Queensferry but also as modern symbols of Scotland.

 You can view Forth Bridge and Forth Road Bridge from a number of locations, such as from the Hawes Pier, from High Street, or even from one of the hills further away from the coast.

-There is a tucked-away viewing point at Ferry Glen, from which the whole view of Forth Bridge, Forth Road Bridge, the Firth of Forth and the old town of South Queensferry will surely satisfy your eyes.
+There is a tucked-away viewing point at Ferry Glen, from which the whole view of Forth Bridge, Forth Road Bridge, the Firth of Forth, and the old town of South Queensferry will surely satisfy your eyes.
 You need to climb up one of the stairs at Ferry Glen and then walk down a narrow lane to access this viewing point.

-A lovely walk around Hawes Pier in South Queensferry
+Take a leisurely stroll around Hawes Pier in South Queensferry

 Taking a stroll around Hawes Pier allows you to fully enjoy the peaceful scenery of this area.
 There are also some day cruises available for those who are keen on heading out to the sea for a closer view of the beautiful Forth Bridges.

-Beautiful gardens in South Queensferry
+Discover beautiful gardens in South Queensferry

 Walking around South Queensferry is itself a quite pleasing sightseeing experience, especially when there are many Victorian houses with beautiful gardens for visitors like me to admire.